 As telecommunications technology keeps changing and spawning exciting new product lines in headsets, how do you keep up?
 Is an over-the-head or earbud design right for you?
 We have a quick solution.
 Just take a minute to scan the list of commonly used terms and trademarks below, and we can give you a jumpstart on determining which Plantronics headset solution best suits you!

+Abbreviation for "Advanced Audio Distribution Profile".
 A2DP is a Bluetooth profile that transmits stereo sounds.
 Also referred to as the AV profile, it is designed to transfer a stereo audio stream (such as music) from an mp3 player to a headset or car radio.
-The Plantronics Pulsar headsets support the A2DP profile.
+Plantronics products such as Voyager Legend and the BackBeat family support the A2DP profile.

 Amplifiers make sound louder.
 This technology enables headsets to be used with corded phones and phone systems.
-Plantronics manufactures and markets a wide selection of corded, stand-alone amplifiers, such as the M12 and A20.
-Amplifiers are also included as part of a headset system, such as the S12 and S20.
-The CA10 is an amplifier for a cordless headset system.
+Plantronics manufactures and markets a wide selection of corded, stand-alone amplifiers, such as the M12 and DA82.
+In addition to amplifying sound, Plantronics amplifiers and audio processors usually include additional features to enhance communication, including mute and volume controls.

-Analog refers to a type of sound signal.
-In regards to Plantronics products, it refers to computer headsets that plug directly into a computer's sound card with two, round 3.5 mm plugs.
+In regards to Plantronics products, it refers to computer headsets that plug directly into a computer's sound card with two round 3.5 mm plugs.